sean-williams24/MediaSwitch/README.md

 Watch demo video on [YouTube](https://youtu.be/Up6liYU-bpk)

 ## License
-RentSpace is Copyright © 2020 Sean Williams.
+MediaSwitch is Copyright © 2020 Sean Williams.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.